IronFalcon0/scoreDEI/README.md

-    -> Then open in a container inside the folder scoreDEI.
+    -> Then open the folder scoreDEI in a container.

     -> After it finishes to load all the information necessary, open a zsh terminal, travel to the subfolder demoJPA+webservices and initialize the server by running the following commands:

             cd demoJPA+webservices

             ./mvnw spring-boot:run